amsikking/thorlabs_CS165MU1/README.md

 - Download this repository and run "thorlabs_CS165MU1.py" with essential the .dll files in the same folder (copies included here for convenience).

+**Note:** Using the PC (e.g. web browsing) while recording to memory can trigger "LOST FRAME TIMEOUT!" if the PC can't keep up with the camera.
+So it's best to leave the computer alone if running an important acquisition.

 ![social_preview](https://github.com/amsikking/thorlabs_CS165MU1/blob/main/social_preview.png)

 ## Details: